idbentley/yo.next/README.md

 ### Code

-This is some non-functional sample code for what the APIs might look like for writing generators.
+This is non-functional sample code for what the APIs might look like for writing generators.

 #### Generator